seyong2/seyong2/_posts/2022-07-13-multivariate-regression.md

 comments: true
 ---

 In this post, we want to estimate the weight of a species of fish called bream as done in the previous one.
-But, this time we use not only height but also six more characteristics of the fish.
-For more details about the data, please refer to [Kaggle](https://www.kaggle.com/datasets/aungpyaeap/fish-market?resource=download) or [my previous post]().
+But, this time we use not only height but also four more characteristics of the fish.
+For more details about the data, please refer to [Kaggle](https://www.kaggle.com/datasets/aungpyaeap/fish-market?resource=download) or [my previous post](https://seyong2.github.io/2022-07-10-simple-linear-regression/).

 As usual, we start by loading the necessary libraries and data.